prakharninja0927/prakharninja0927/README.md

 - 🌱 I’m currently learning whole nine yards.
 - 🔭 I’m currently working on my Django Project.
 - ⚡ Zealous resting on new technologies.
-- 🥅 Become pretty good Data Scientist.
+- 🥅 My goal is to Become pretty good Data Scientist.

 ## Connect with me: